 Country and Western Show and Border's Make Mine Country Style, both broadcast in

 Country and Western music was targeted by ABC for this single series show and given

-In the end, Buckaroo was to be only an occasional show with no consecutive slot in the Saturday evening schedules which wouldn't encourage any kind of viewer loyalty, almost like they didn't know what to do with it.
-According to a Melody Maker article in April 1961 it was to be broadcast every third Sunday.
+In the end, Buckaroo was just an occasional show with no permanent slot in the Saturday evening schedules which wasn't conducive to any kind of viewer loyalty, it was almost like they didn't know what to do with it.
+Maybe ABC changed their mind and just designated it a filler show, despite a Melody Maker article in April 1961 which stated it was to be broadcast every third Sunday.
 Lasting only six shows it was directed by Ben Churchill from ABC's considerable pool of talent, as was its musical/choral director Barney Gilbraith.

-Despite the country and western setting there were no country singers as such, so North American talent like Vaughan Monroe had to be brought in.
-The regular singers featured were Sheila Buxton, The Westerners and The Vernons Girls.
+Despite the country and western setting there were no country singers as such, so North American talent like Vaughan Monroe had to be brought in, while the regular featured singers were Sheila Buxton, The Westerners and The Vernons Girls.

-During the recording of the second show a horse that had been used as set dressing had bolted outside the studio.
-The whole production went on location for what turned out to be the final show, visiting the Golden Horse Ranch in West Sussex, while at the time of the final show in late July ABC put out a call for a real farm with a large barn to be used for another outside broadcast, but it was too late.
+Thankfully during the recording of the second show a horse that had been used as set dressing had bolted outside the studio bringing the show some much needed publicity.
+The whole production went on location to the Golden Horse Ranch in West Sussex for what turned out to be the final show, while at the same time in late July ABC put out a call for a real farm with a large barn to be used for another outside broadcast, but it was too late.
 Big Night Out returned and the barn was never needed.